These are the questions most frequently asked of Kathrine Switzer.

 They were shouting at the official to leave me alone and tried to push him away but he was very determined.
 Then my boyfriend, who was an ex-All American football player, gave the official a massive shoulder charge and sent him flying out of the race.

 Did you bring your boyfriend along to Boston to protect you?

 No, my boyfriend originally came to Boston because he thought if a girl could run the race, he could run it, too.

 Was it difficult?

-KS: For a while, it was difficult because I was very worried and nervous, and had lost a lot of energy.
-But by the end, I was feeling pretty good.
+For a while, it was difficult because I was very worried and nervous, and had lost a lot of energy.
+The adrenaline rush that comes from a shock flows out of you afterward and leaves you drained.
+But energy slowly returned and by the end, I was feeling pretty good.

 Did you ever have any doubt that you would finish?

 No, I was determined to finish no matter what.